gj1997x/ATL-Acceleo/README.md

 Student ID: LS2321206

 #### Files:

+There are the compressed file and the non compressed file but they are the same.
 Task 1: Contains ATL transformation from Library meta model to Users meta model.

 Task 2: